 is the amount of cash flow available to meet annual interest and principal payments on debt.
 A Debt Coverage Ratio of less than 1 would mean a negative cash flow.
-For example, a ratio of 0.95, would mean that there is only enough net operating income to cover 95% of annual debt payments.
+For example, a ratio of 0.95 would mean that there was only enough net operating income to cover 95% of annual debt payments.

 Performance data quoted represents past performance, which is no guarantee of future results.
 Current performance may be lower or higher than the performance quoted.
 You can purchase or sell common shares daily.
 Like any other stock, market price will fluctuate with the market.
 Upon sale, your shares may have a market price that is above or below net asset value and may be worth more or less than your original investment.
 Shares of closed-end funds frequently trade at a market price that is below their net asset value.